tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 <br>

 ## Benefits of RDM
-In this mini-module we hope to reinforce the knowledge and skills that are required to prevent research setbacks like the four scenarios just described.
+In this mini-module we hope to reinforce the knowledge and skills that are required to prevent research setbacks like the four examples just described.
 As these examples demonstrate, there are good reasons to develop a strong data management plan and to internalize habits of planning for research data management.
 The benefits for you include:

 - **increased efficiency** by mapping how you will organise, document and store the data for your project (kind of like getting all your ingredients and tools out before you start to cook something).